Our Lips are Sealed

 “My name’s Cameron, by the way.
 You should already be very familiar with the last name.”

 Cameron McCaffrey.
-Levi committed it to memory, forcing himself to focus on getting back to his room and his laptop and verify it.
+Levi committed it to memory, forcing himself to focus on getting back to his room and his laptop to verify it.
 He couldn’t lose face now.
 He wouldn’t allow Cameron the pleasure of seeing a very rare loss of composer.
 A sly expression spread back over his features, and he exuded an aura of relief.

 “Then her safety falls upon you,” Levi shot Cameron a deceptive smile and a warning.
 “I only hope that for her sake you are prepared, and can back up all your posturing with actual strength, because if you can’t meet all the challenges as I have all these past years, she will die, and you will be to blame.”